What can go wrong with Dental Implants?

 Common Dental Implant Problems:

-- Implant rejection.
 Implants are a foreign material placed into your body.
 Not everyone will accept the foreign material placed into their jaw.
 Implants are generally made of either titanium alloy (titanium mixed with other metals) or zirconia.
 Titanium is a metal that corrodes very slowing over time into titanium oxides.
 The titanium oxides leak out into jawbone and can cause the body to reject an implant.
 Titanium rejection secondary to corrosion will usually will happen years later since the corrosion process is slow.
 Newer titanium implants have special coatings on the surface to help the metal heal better and resist corrosion.
 Not all titanium implants are created equal.
 Zirconia implants do not corrode and may be a better choice for people who have sensitivities.

 Getting foreign materials placed into your body is a serious thing.
 And dental implants are no exception.
 In general, replacing teeth with implants is quite predictable.
 Many people have had titanium implants in their bodies for 10, 20 and 30 years without problems or rejection.
 But, but that is not always the case.
 Rejection can happen and there is no guarantee that you will not have problems.
 Don’t drink the cool aide and think you can buy new a new beautiful set of teeth the way you can buy a new care or kitchen.

-Peri-Implantitis and Bone loss around Implants:
+Peri-Implantitis causes bone loss around Implants:

 If you have bone loss around an implant, your body is rejecting the implant.
 The best treatment is to remove the implant to stop the immunological response, remove infection and prevent further bone loss.
-The best protocol for peri-implantitis is as follows:

 - Inject ozone O3 and oxygen O2.
 Ozone will neutralize any bacterial infection that has gotten into the bone around the area of peri-implantitis.
 It will also reduce some of the inflammation caused by the failing implant.